juanjosecl/tres.cuatro.cinco/README.md

 ### Frameworks, Libraries & Programs used

-- Google Fonts - for the font families: Roboto and Lato.
-San-serif was used as a default font.
-+ Font Awesome - to add icons for the home services section, about us values section and the social media links in the footer.
++ Font Awesome - to add icons for the home section, about us values section and the social media links in the footer.
 + GitPod/CodeAnywhere - to creat my html files & styling sheet before pushing the project to Github.
 + GitHub - to store my repository for submission.
 + Am I Responsive? - to ensure the project looked good across all devices.
-+ bootstrap
++ bootstrap - for CSS library

 ### Deployment